Mitch Petrus: New England Patriots

-The New England Patriots signed Petrus on November 13, 2012 to help with a depleted offensive line that included injuries to Logan Mankins and Dan Connolly.
+The New England Patriots signed Petrus on November 13, 2012, to help with a depleted offensive line that included injuries to Logan Mankins and Dan Connolly.
 He was released by the Patriots on December 3, 2012.

 Tennessee Titans

 On December 6, 2012, Petrus was claimed off waivers by the Titans.
 He played in two games with the Titans in the 2012 season.
 He was waived by the Titans on March 12, 2013.

-After his stint with the Titans, Petrus did not sign with another NFL team.
+After his stint with the Titans, Petrus did not sign with another NFL team and retired.

 Personal life

 Petrus played bass guitar in a band called Vikings of the North Atlantic.

 He resided and worked in Carlisle, Arkansas, where he died of heat stroke on July 18, 2019.